Viserys Targaryen, after it becomes clear that he will get a rather different "crown": "You cannot touch me, I am the dragon!"

-Prince Xizor in the Star Wars Expanded Universe novel Shadows of the Empire.
+Prince Xizor in Shadows of the Empire.
 At numerous earlier points in the novel, Xizor is shown to consider himself superior to "mere humans" because his cold-blooded nature leaves him incapable of going into an uncontrollable rage.
 Turns out it's not that he can't, just that it takes a lot longer.
 As his palace collapses underneath him and Darth Vader lets him know that he's quite aware of Xizor's attempt to kill Vader's son, he starts to get a little... antsy.

 A very, very minor one in The Thrawn Trilogy.
-Grand Admiral Thrawn was able to anticipate and counter almost anything the Rebellion and anyone else did.
+Grand Admiral Thrawn is able to anticipate and counter almost anything the Rebellion and anyone else did.
 Almost.
-His reaction when those things he hadn't anticipated all came together to thwart him was to get maybe a little flustered, a little distracted, enough so that he didn't see the Bodyguard Betrayal until it was too late.
-Though, to his credit, after being stabbed he smiled and said "But... it was so artistically done."
+His reaction when those things he hasn't anticipated all come together to thwart him is to get maybe a little flustered, a little distracted, enough so that he doesn't see the Bodyguard Betrayal until it's too late.
+Though, to his credit, after being stabbed he smiles and says, "But... it was so artistically done."

 Thrawn's fellow Big Bad, Joruus C'baoth, has a more traditional one after Mara kills the Luke clone.
 Somewhat unusually, the normally unstable C'baoth actually becomes much calmer and more controlled as he's in the process of finally losing it.
 This just makes it creepier.